 There was a time when the Marketing team sent every lead that they generated to the sales team.
 It may sound funny now but, that was how it was before!
 The fact is your Sales team deserves only good quality leads.
 You cannot expect them to waste their time and blindly call a list of prospects.
 Sometimes, leads are just not ready to make a purchase.
 Sales Outreach is the procedure when the salespeople contact prospective buyers in the hope of generating new business.

 Your sales team might not want to squander their time on a student who is trying to gather data for his paper or on a rival doing competitive research to steal your marketing strategies and inculcate in his own, or on an analyst trying to learn more about you just to keep himself updated.
 Moreover, isn’t it always good to know how valuable the person they are communicating with is?
-But how do marketers ensure that the right lead reaches your sales team?
+But how do marketers ensure that the sales outreach is right by providing the sales team the right lead reaches your sales team?
 By assigning scores to leads.

 Lead Scoring is a practice that is mainly carried out by the sales and marketing to grade prospects against a scale that indicates their individual value to the company.
 The leads should be awarded scores based on different factors such as lead behavior, demographics, organization, etc. This feature is not only beneficial for marketers but also for the sales team members too, as discussed in our previous blog.

 B2B businesses across the world are using lead scoring as a means to ensure that only prospective customers are being sent inside the sales funnel.
 However, a system of assigning points to a lead based on whether it meets some predefined criteria is not always as simple as it seems.

 Some lead scoring models are still not proficient enough to prioritize the right leads.
 This is one of the primary causes why businesses are struggling to comprehend the actual benefits of lead scoring.